brody/brody.com-v8/_posts/2019-04-05-meeting-warm-up.md

   <img data-action="zoom" src="/image/post/meeting-warm-up/feature.png" alt="Meeting warm up">
 </div>

-Recently, I've been running a game of Pictionary, before our designer catch up meetings, to break the ice and get the creative juices flowing.
+Recently, I've been running a game of Pictionary, before our designer catch-up meetings, to break the ice and get the creative juices flowing.

 You only need a few things to run one yourself, with both local and remote team members alike.